2016–17 Little Rock Trojans women's basketball team

 The 2016–17 Little Rock Trojans women's basketball team represented the University of Arkansas at Little Rock during the 2016–17 NCAA Division I women's basketball season.
 The Trojans, led by fourteenth year head coach Joe Foley, played their home games at the Jack Stephens Center and were members of the Sun Belt Conference.
 They finished the season 25–9, 17–1 in Sun Belt play to win the Sun Belt regular season title.
-They advanced to the semifinals of the Sun Belt women's tournament where they lost to Louisiana–Lafayette.
-They received an automatic bid to the WNIT where defeated Southern Miss in the first round before losing to Alabama in the second round.
+They advanced to the semifinals of the Sun Belt women's tournament, where they lost to Louisiana–Lafayette.
+They received an automatic bid to the WNIT, where they defeated Southern Miss in the first round before losing to Alabama in the second round.